Chaisson Lemoine Family Dentistry

 Preventive Services

-In terms of prevention, we offer: sealants / preventive restorative resins, custom mouth guards, and multiple preventive &/or habit-appliances such as space maintainers, thumb-sucking appliances, and snoring & sleep apnea appliances.
+In terms of prevention: We offer sealants, preventive restorative resins, custom mouth guards, and several appliances such as space maintainers, thumb-sucking appliances, snoring & sleep apnea appliances.

 Sealants

-Sealants act as a barrier to prevent cavities.
-Sealants, plastic in nature, are generally applied to the chewing surfaces of back teeth (premolars and molars) where decay occurs most often due to natural depressions and grooves in these areas.
+Sealants, plastic in nature, act as a barrier to prevent cavities and are generally applied to the chewing surfaces of back teeth (premolars and molars) where decay occurs most often due to natural depressions &/or grooves in these areas.

 Sealants withstand normal chewing and may last several years before replacement is required.

 Sealants are primarily recommended for children, however adult patients are prime candidates as well in some cases.
-Good oral hygiene is still a must following sealant application, however, regardless of age.
+Good oral hygiene is still a must following sealant application regardless of age.

-A mouthguard should be considered standard sports equipment.
-Studies show athletes are 60 times more likely to sustain damage to the teeth if they’re not wearing a mouthguard.
-You only have one set of teeth and repairs & replacements costs can be significant.
+A mouth guard should be considered standard sports PPE.
+Studies show athletes are 60 times more likely to sustain damage to their teeth if they do not wearing a mouth / sports guard.
+We highly recommend sports guards because tooth repairs &/or replacement costs can be significant.

-A custom mouthguard (i.e. one that has been custom made for your mouth by your dentist) provides the best protection especially if braces &/or bridgework is involved and as an added bonus: they are available in several fun colors and designs.
-If a custom guard is not feasible for whatever reason: it's still better to wear a stock or a boil-and-bite mouthguard than no mouthguard.
+A custom mouth guard (i.e. one that has been custom made for your mouth by your dentist) provides the best protection due to its' custom fit especially if braces &/or bridgework is involved.
+Custom mouth guards are available in many colors and designs.
+If a custom guard is not feasible: wearing a stock or a boil-and-bite mouth guard is better than no mouth guard.

 • rinse before and after each use or brush with a toothbrush and toothpaste